john-mcmullan/Data_Scientists_or_something/README.md

 # Inflation_MinWage_Groceries
 Answer to question 1 of group 2

-This file contains only one third of the final project
+This file contains only one third of the final project.
+The rest of the repository was turned in privately.

 The question:
 How does Inflation affect Minmum Wage and Grocery Prices.